Unni Mary

-Unni Mary is an Indian actress who works mainly in Malayalam films.
+Unni Mary (born 12 March 1962) is an Indian actress and producer who works mainly in Malayalam films.
 She has also worked in Telugu, Tamil, Hindi and Kannada films, where she used the screen name Deepa.
+Her career spanned from 1969 to 1992, during which she established a dual cinematic identity: as "Unni Mary," the relatable girl-next-door in Malayalam cinema, and as "Deepa," a symbol of modern style and glamour in Tamil and Telugu cinema.